CodingMinds/world_simulator/Readme.md

 The socket server which handle incoming control connections and forward them to the simulated world world_env.erl
 Listens on the port which is defined in world.app as 'ctl_port' (default 4568)

+#### world_http.erl
+A simple http server based on the build in httpd.
+Servers a static page with a project description, a read only overview of the environment and some contact informations.
+The environment overview is based on js and refresh every second.

 #### world_logging.erl
 A simple logging server which writes the messages from client and environment